noahdamiani/soy-spa/README.md

 # SOY-SPA

-A single page application micro-framework with routing.
+A single page application micro-framework with routing, built for use with Google .soy templates.

 ## Table of Contents